AWSCCMU-Innovation-Office/SPACE-CAMP_LearningMaterials/API-Fundamentals/README.md

 ## Part 7: Create a DELETE endpoint for books

-1. Enter the command `git stash` and then pull the Part 7 files by entering `git pull origin part7`.
+1. Use `Ctrl + C`, enter the command `git stash`, and then pull the Part 7 files by entering `git pull origin part7`.
 2. Run the code by entering `fastapi dev main.py`.
 3. Create or clone a Bruno Request.
 Change its name to "Delete a specific book", then change its method to DELETE and endpoint to `/books/{book-id}`.
 4. Go to `Body` and if there is a `JSON` body, change it to `No Body`.